 Last year’s race attracted hundreds of runners from all over the country as well as a large turnout of spectators.
 We were delighted with the huge level of positive feedback from participants who were highly complementary of the friendly environment, carnival atmosphere and the quality of the facilities available on the day.

-The Quinlan Cup which will be awarded to the winning club team.
+The Quinlan Cup which will be awarded to the winning club team for both male and female.
 For more than 40 years the Harriers Quinlan Cup was the most prestigious event on the road racing calendar.
 Having started as a cross-country race back in 1957, it became a road race in 1967 and remained so until 2000 when the race was last held.
 During its reign as a blue-ribband event the Quinlan Cup was won by the likes of John Treacy and Eamonn Coughlan